 5. Job satisfaction and engagement

-In your employee engagement surveys, take note of which employees indicate a high level of satisfaction in their roles and which ones aren’t.
+In your employee engagement surveys, note which employees indicate a high level of satisfaction in their roles and which ones don’t.

 For example, are there some common threads between employees who rate their job satisfaction and engagement poorly?
 If so, it might be time to step back and evaluate if there’s a more significant cultural issue, like microaggressions, making those employees feel less supported and included.

 ERGs give employees from various backgrounds and groups an opportunity to feel a stronger sense of belonging within an organization.